News & Events

 Wherever Tom goes he shares his pride in his family, in the community of North Platte and in the rural life and landscapes of Lincoln County.

-Kimberly Steger was re-elected president of Mid-Nebraska Community Foundation for its new fiscal year beginning June 1.
-Other officers re-elected by the Community Foundation’s Board of Directors are: J. Patrick Keenan, vice president, and Dan O’Neill, secretary-treasurer.
+J. Patrick Keenan was elected president of Mid-Nebraska Community Foundation for its new fiscal year beginning June 1, 2019.
+Other officers re-elected by the Community Foundation’s Board of Directors are: Dan O'Neill, vice president, and Jane Wilkinson, secretary-treasurer.

-“It’s wonderful how the Community Foundation helps generous people, worthy nonprofits and good projects.”
-Steger said.
-While it continues to grow, the Community Foundation currently administers more than 275 separate charitable and scholarship funds.
+“I'm excited about how the Community Foundation helps generous people, worthy nonprofits and good projects.”
+Keenan said.

-Mid-Nebraska Community Foundation primarily serves North Platte, Lincoln County and the eight adjacent counties.
+Mid-Nebraska Community Foundation primarily serves North Platte, Lincoln County and the 10 nearby counties of Custer, Dawson, Frontier, Hayes, Hooker, Keith, Logan, McPherson, Perkins and Thomas.
 In the past 12 months, the funds of the Community Foundation paid out well over $1 million in scholarships for college students and grants to non-profit organizations.
 The Community Foundation administers charitable funds for many nonprofit organizations.

 “There are many advantages to donors and their advisors in working with the Community Foundation,” according to Eric Seacrest, Executive Director.
 “Most of the funds administered by the Community Foundation are lasting legacies for donors that support charitable causes in a tax-advantaged manner.”
 The Community Foundation also administers charitable funds for many other nonprofit organizations.